Glenda S. Curry

 Glenda S. Curry (born June 20, 1953) is the twelfth bishop of the Episcopal Diocese of Alabama.
 In an earlier career as a nurse and college administrator she was president of Troy State University at Montgomery from 1991 to 1999 where she helped created the Rosa Parks Library and Museum.

 She was the first woman to lead a four-year university in Alabama and the first woman to serve as an Episcopal bishop in any of the five Deep South states.
-She was invested to succeeded Kee Sloan on January 9, 2021.
+She succeeded Kee Sloan on January 9, 2021.
 At the time of her investiture, she was one of three women serving as bishops of Protestant denominations in Birmingham, Alabama.
+At the diocesan convention in January 2025, she called for the election of her successor since she will reach the mandatory retirement age of 72 in June 2025.